 identify a server within a site.

-Policy agents are components installed on web servers or Java containers that protect resources, such as websites and applications.
-Interacting with AM, policy agents ensure that inbound requests to protected resources are authenticated and authorized.
+ForgeRock Access Management agents are components installed on web servers or Java containers that protect resources, such as websites and applications.
+Interacting with AM, web and Java agents ensure that inbound requests to protected resources are authenticated and authorized.

-Web Policy Agent.
+Web Agent.
 Comprised of agent modules tailored to each web server and several native shared libraries.
-Configure the web policy agent in the web server's main configuration file.
+Configure the web agent in the web server's main configuration file.

 The following figure illustrates a simplified flow of a request to a protected resource on a web server:

-For a detailed explanation of the flow, refer to the ForgeRock Web Policy Agent documentation.
+For a detailed explanation of the flow, refer to the ForgeRock Access Management Web Agents documentation.

-Java EE Policy Agent.
+Java Agent.
 Comprised of an agent filter, an agent application, and the AM SDK libraries.

 The following figure illustrates a simplified flow of a request to a protected resource in a Java container: